Sniper 3: Plot

 During the infiltration of the tunnels, Quan accidentally loses his footing and slips in front of Finnegan who holds him at gunpoint, but reveals the truth to Beckett.
 After he was recruited and began working for the CIA, Finnegan was in the ditch with John Gaylor, Bill Avery and a civilian AP photographer named Stevie York, who filmed their activities.
 York watched as the three men, high on drugs, killed nine unarmed civilians (six men and three women) over the course of three days.
 The men made York destroy the film, but, paranoid from the drugs, killed him and made it look like the NVA did it.
 Now that Gaylor is a Senator from Texas and is running for president, he cannot have Paul get captured and expose his past, so he asked Avery to trick Beckett into eliminating Finnegan, and then have another sniper kill Beckett to keep any information from getting out.
 Quan is forced to fight and kill one of Finnegan's top henchmen in hand to hand combat.
-In order to save Quan, Beckett kills Finn by shooting one of Paul's child soldiers in the hand and triggers an involuntary jerks of his other finger, resulting in Paul being shot in the head instead of Quan.
+In order to save Quan, Beckett kills Finn by shooting one of Paul's child soldiers in the hand and triggers an involuntary jerk of his other finger, resulting in Paul being shot in the head instead of Quan.
 With nothing left to fight for, Finnegan's militia surrenders and leaves.
 Afterwards, Quan and Beckett say their goodbyes and Quan arranges a retrieval for Beckett just over the border in Cambodia.
 Beckett is shaken and disillusioned by the experience, and on the way home he learns from a radio broadcast that Gaylor resigned his seat in the senate and ended his political career before he could become president, and Avery was found dead in an apparent suicide.